 Consumers who were customers of the Dalbey Education Institute or affiliated businesses should file their complaint information with our office here.
-Existing complainants who wish to change or update their contact information should do so here.
-For additional information, you may also call our dedicated informational hotline at 720-508-6888.
+Existing complainants who wish to change or update their contact information should do so by completing an updated fraud report.

 To learn more about recent actions the Colorado Attorney General’s Office has taken against other companies engaged in deceptive trade practices, please visit here.

 Frequently Asked Questions: (FAQ)

 Will I receive any portion of the funds from the permanent injunction?